-- For vehicles equipped with an "Electronic Vehicle Information Center (EVIC)," refer to "Remote Key Unlock," under "Personal Settings (Customer-Programmable Features)" in Section 4. - For vehicles not equipped with the EVIC, the Remote Unlock feature can be enabled or disabled by performing the following steps:
+• For vehicles equipped with an Electronic Vehicle Information Center (EVIC), refer to "Electronic Vehicle Information Center (EVIC)/Personal Settings (Customer-Programmable Features)" in "Understanding Your Instrument Panel" for further information.

-1. Perform this operation while standing outside the vehicle.

-2. Press and hold the LOCK button on a programmed RKE transmitter for at least 4 seconds, but no longer than 10 seconds.
-Then, press and hold the UNLOCK button while still holding the LOCK button.

-3. Release both buttons at the same time.

-4. Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the LOCK position and the key removed.

-5. Repeat these steps if you want to return this feature to its previous setting.
+- For vehicles not equipped with the EVIC, the Remote Unlock feature can be enabled or disabled by performing the following steps: - 1.
+Perform this operation while standing outside the 2 vehicle. - 2.
+Press and hold the LOCK button on a programmed RKE transmitter for at least 4 seconds, but no longer than 10 seconds.
+Then, press and hold the UNLOCK button while still holding the LOCK button. - 3.
+Release both buttons at the same time. - 4.
+Test the feature while outside of the vehicle by pressing the LOCK/UNLOCK buttons on the RKE transmitter with the ignition switch in the LOCK position and the Key Fob removed. - 5.
+Repeat these steps if you want to return this feature to its previous setting.